menu

 Demographics

-The percentage of people in Port William with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.90% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Port William is quite a bit lower than the national average among all cities of 21.84%: just 11.90% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Port William in 2022 was $17,712, which is low income relative to Ohio and the nation.
 This equates to an annual income of $70,848 for a family of four.
 However, Port William contains both very wealthy and poor people as well.
 Port William also has one of the higher rates of people living in poverty in the nation, with 32.99% of its population below the federal poverty line.